 |Space||Print (to standard output) the current coordinates of map center.|

-Usage: pytopo [trackfile...] site_name pytopo [trackfile...] start_lat start_long collection pytopo -p Use degrees.decimal_minutes format for coordinates.
-Set up site names in ~/.pytopo Print list of known sites with pytopo -p Track files are GPX files which may contain track points and/or waypoints; multiple track files are allowed.
+Usage: pytopo site_name pytopo trackfile... pytopo [trackfile...] start_lat start_long collection pytopo -p Use degrees.decimal_minutes format for coordinates.
+Set up site names in ~/.pytopo Print list of known sites with pytopo -p PyTopo can handle track files in GPX, KML, KMZ or GeoJSON formats.
+They may contain track points and/or waypoints, and you can multiple track files.

 Aside from OpenStreetMap data, pytopo can use local map data on disk or CD.

+PyTopo can also use tiled map data from sources like the Topo! local area and specific park map packages sold in camping/hiking stores (sometimes under the aegis of National Geographic).
 Caution: the Topo!
-Back Roads Explorer and the statewide explorer collections are not in this friendly format.
+Back Roads Explorer and the statewide explorer collections are not in this friendly tiled format.
 They use large data files in a proprietary ".tpq" format.
 Tom Trebisky has analyzed the format and has written an extractor, and he also has a C GTK viewer for this format.
 (Eventually I hope to integrate direct support for them into pytopo as well.)

-For some areas, you can download topo maps; for instance, for California you can get maps in TIFF format from the California Spatial Information Library.
-You still have to split up the maps into maplets, though; if you have ImageMagick, you can use a command like
+For some areas, you can download USGS topo maps free.
+For instance, for California you can get maps in TIFF format from the California Spatial Information Library.
+You also may need to use specialized maps, such as geologic or land-use maps.

 convert in-map.jpg -rotate 90 -crop 300x300 -repage +0+0 out-map%02d.jpg